Castle Windows Reviews 2026

 Fantastic Experience

-After reading your Castle Windows reviews, I placed my order with Castle last month.
+After reading your reviews, I placed my order with Castle last month.
 The order was for three sliding doors and nine windows.
 Each was custom made and they promised I would have installation within one month.
 Last week their installation scheduler called and installation was arranged for yesterday.
 What did surprise me is that the installers came from PA, which is about two hours away.
 But they did say they would be here between 7am and 9am and at 8am they arrived on site.

 The two guys that arrived actually work for Castle and they were so impressive.
 Not only were they professional and friendly, but they managed to install all my windows and doors within six hours.
 They removed the old ones, put in the new ones and even cleaned up the area.
 I was so impressed.
 They then took me around to inspect each unit, letting me check each one, opening them and ensuring they all locked, they even talked me through how each window operated.
 They then handed over the papers to sign and were gone.
 It was a fantastic experience, everything that was done was as promised and overall, I cannot fault their service, installation or professionalism.